joseph-a-levine/authoring/_older/january_2024.md

 Here is [the list of books I've read this year](https://jablevine.com/older/2023_books), and here's [last year's list](https://jablevine.com/older/2022_books).
 Last year, I read 30 books in translation; this year, it was six, and three of those were by Kapuściński.
 My ratio skewed more towards non-fiction this year, with a few  interesting intermediate (**HHhH**, **Behind the Beautiful Forevers**, **Incest Diary**, all of Kapuściński).

 This list is shorter than last year's, for two reasons.
 First, I had less time.

 Second, there was a prolific debate this year about why we read, what counts as reading, and how to read well.
+An often-cited concept in my circle is Holden Karnofsky's "[Reading books vs. engaging with them](https://www.cold-takes.com/reading-books-vs-engaging-with-them/)."
+Karnofsky claims what we call "reading" is inefficient and inaccurate,{% sidenote "tab-id" "The first table in that link." %} and advocates for a more roundabout path to gleaning knowledge from books.{% sidenote "abl" "The second table." %} His (implied) preferred efficient method of getting knowledge from/of a book "in areas one isn't an expert in" is:

+> Read reviews/discussions of the book; locate the parts of the book they’re referencing, and read those parts carefully, independently checking footnotes, and referring back to other parts of the book for any unfamiliar terms.
+Write down who I think is being more fair; lay out the exact quotes that give the best evidence that my judgment is right.
+(But never read the whole book)

+This is defensible — and [other people](https://arjunpanickssery.substack.com/i/135613869/most-people-remember-roughly-nothing-that-they-read){% sidenote "scsta-id" "Tho I think [Tanner Greer](https://scholars-stage.blogspot.com/2015/02/the-education-of-american-strategist.html) is a better citation for the claim at that link than Karnofsky." %} have found it useful.
+My main problem is that this strategy is often not possible.
+Finding reviews and (importantly) author replies for most books is very difficult!
+Here are three books ([one](https://www.amazon.com/-/he/Suzanne-Levi-Sanchez/dp/0815356218), [two](https://www.amazon.com/Legislative-Development-Africa-Politics-Postcolonial/dp/110849210X), [three](https://www.amazon.com/Active-Defense-Military-Princeton-International/dp/0691152136)) which I would like to understand deeply, and I'm willing to put Karnofsky's suggested 16 hours into each.
+But there is not a rigorous debate on these these books; I could find a single academic reviews of two, but no author replies.
+Often, a book is the last word on itself.

-This was kicked off by Sam Bankman-Fried's [comments](https://archive.ph/Yg64e#selection-1695.320-1707.251) in an interview with Sequoia Capital.
+This year's reading discourse was kicked off by Sam Bankman-Fried's [comments](https://archive.ph/Yg64e#selection-1695.320-1707.251) in an interview with Sequoia Capital.
 “I would never read a book," SBF tells the interviewer.

 > I’m not sure what to say.
 I’ve read a book a week for my entire adult life and have written three of my own.
 >